Rish-1803/Hacker-Rank-SQL-Problems-Solved-/README.md

 # Hacker-Rank-SQL-Problems-Solved-
-Hacker Rank SQL Problems practice
+Hacker Rank SQL problems solved for practice
+I will keep adding more with time